Zupaysaurus

-Zupaysaurus (/ˌzuːpeɪˈsɔːrəs/; "ZOO-pay-SAWR-us") is an extinct genus of early theropod dinosaur living during the Norian stage of the Late Triassic in what is now Argentina.
+Zupaysaurus (/ˌzuːpeɪˈsɔːrəs/; "ZOO-pay-SAWR-us") is an extinct genus of early theropod dinosaur which lived during the Norian stage of the Late Triassic in what is now Argentina.
 Fossils of the dinosaur were found in the Los Colorados Formation of the Ischigualasto-Villa Unión Basin in northwestern Argentina.

 Although a full skeleton has not yet been discovered, Zupaysaurus can be considered a bipedal predator, up to 4 m long.
-It may have had two parallel crests running the length of its snout.
+Originally described as having a pair of tall narrow crests on its skull, a later study argued that the "crests" are misplaced bones, and that Zupaysaurus probably had low ridges along the edge of its snout instead.

 Discovery

 Discovered in May 1997 by Santiago Reuil ("Vultur"), part of the crew of Guillermo Rougier, it was later described by Arcucci and Coria and published in 2003.
 The name Zupaysaurus is composed of the Quechua word supay meaning "devil" and the Greek word sauros (σαυρος) meaning "lizard"; thus "devil lizard".
 In Incan mythology, supay was both the god of death and ruler of the ukhu pacha, the Incan underworld.
 The type species was named Z. rougieri in the honor of Guillermo Rougier, the scientist who led the expedition which discovered and collected the holotype (original specimen) PULR-076.
 Zupaysaurus was first described and named in the scientific journal Ameghiniana by Argentine paleontologists Andrea Arcucci and Rodolfo Coria in 2003.
+The original specimen is from the upper part of the Los Colorados Formation, at least 213 million years old (from the late Norian stage of the Late Triassic).

+Only one specimen of Zupaysaurus, the holotype, is confirmed to belong to the genus.
+Designated PULR-076, it consists of a nearly complete skull, the right shoulder girdle, the lower right leg and ankle, and twelve vertebrae from the neck, back, and hips.
+Additional material of a smaller individual found at the same site may or may not belong to Zupaysaurus.
+The skull's degree of preservation is good enough that it preserves a braincase, allowing for a reconstruction of Zupaysaurus's brain anatomy via a digital endocast.